cloudblog004/fantasticfoodies/content/en/posts/1455-steps-to-make-quick-healthy-baked-chicken-nuggets.md

 1. Preheat oven to 425°F.
 1. spray baking sheet w/ olive oil spray
 1. put the olive oil in one bowl and the breadcrumbs, Pablo, and parmesan cheese in another
-1. Season Chicken w/ salt &amp; pepper, then put in the bowl w/ olive oil and mix well so the olive oil evenly coats all of the chicken
+1. Season Chicken w/ salt & pepper, then put in the bowl w/ olive oil and mix well so the olive oil evenly coats all of the chicken
 1. put chicken on baking sheet for 8-10 min. turn over then cook 4-5 min more.
 1. Ready to serve and ENJOY!